Novel Planning Workbook: Just Write

 After you use the planner to draft your novel, it’s time to sit and write it.
 Return to the workbook if you ever get stuck; it’s a tool you can always refer to.

-Now that you know what to expect, it’s time to join the waitlist.
-September 8, 2025, is the product launch.
+Now that you know what to expect, it’s time to grab your copy!

 What to do when you’re ready to edit the manuscript?